Speed and noise highlight town council meeting, land purchase approved

-Two numbers stood out: that over a 2.8 million vehicles traveled down the U.S. 321 Bypass, AKA Valley Boulevard, in 2019, and an estimated 2,200 vehicles exceed the posted speed limit on the thoroughfare every day, on average.
+Two numbers stood out: over a 2.8 million vehicles traveled down the U.S. 321 Bypass — Valley Boulevard — in 2019, and an estimated 2,200 vehicles exceed the posted speed limit on the thoroughfare every day, on average.
 This is in spite of the fact that the 7 radar-certified officers have issued 1,893 speeding citations so far in 2021.

-Miller said that with that much traffic, that many people in violation of the posted speed limit, and with only a small police department, writing traffic citations alone is unlikely to solve the speeding problem.
+Miller said that with that much traffic, many people in violation of the posted speed limit and with only a small police department, writing traffic citations alone is unlikely to solve the speeding problem.

 The longtime police officer also pointed out some logistical problems beyond the department’s control, reporting that just this past week one of the newer officers was supposed to receive radar training, which Miller said is very difficult to get, but the training session was canceled at the last minute because of a paperwork glitch at the community college.